jplojohn/java_enigma/README.md

 Remember also that the configuration of the machine includes the position of the rotors, which will change with every valid character entered.

+## Building
+Build everything under `/src` for the base program.
+You may also wish to compile and run the unit `testsuite`, which is under /test.

 ## Copyright